Idea #22529: Support the (proto)DUNE DFO Model in artdaq

-#11 Updated by Kurt Biery 6 days ago
+#11 Updated by Kurt Biery over 1 year ago

 Are there configuration changes that should be made to keep up with these code change(s)?
 I suspect not, but I wanted to ask.
 In an incremental test of switching a routing-master-based system to use this new code (actually to use the merged working/22535_protoDFO_testing branch), the push-mode BR complains that it doesn't have routing information.
 Looking at a pull-mode BR, I don't see table updates being received in the TRACE log.
 I'm sure that I'm missing something, so any hints that you have would be appreciated.